opticdev/optic/docs/generate-openapi.md

 **2. Configure your tests to send traffic to the Optic CLI**:

 Update your test runner to send traffic through Optic's proxy.
-Optic injects an environment variable, `OPTIC_PROXY`, into the env of `requests.run.command`.
+Optic injects an environment variable, `OPTIC_PROXY`, into the env of `requests.run.command` that contains the URL where the proxy is listening.

 ```typescript
 // in your test fixture